rexrainbow/phaser3-rex-notes/docs/docs/ui-textareainput.md

     - `slider.hideUnscrollableSlider` :
         - `false` : Slider is always visible no matter it is scrollable or not.
 Default behavior.
         - `true` : Set slider to invisible if it is unscrollable.
+    - `slider.disableUnscrollableDrag` :
+        - `false` : Scroller is always enale no matter it is scrollable or not.
+Default behavior.
+        - `true` : Set scroller to disable if it is unscrollable.
     - `slider.adaptThumbSize` :
         - `false` : Don't adjust height/width of thumb.
 Default behavior.
         - `true` : Adjust height/width of thumb according to ratio of visible child.